pathoam/solana/bench-exchange/README.md

 /// holds options for order execution and handling pub struct OrderOptions {
-    // settlement account is the account on the other chain to settle to (if crosschain order) pub SettlementAccount: Option<Pubkey>,
+    // settlement account is the account to settle to (if compound transaction) pub SettlementAccount: Option<Pubkey>,

     // style of settlement behavior